Early College Program Highlights

 - The high school student must be a high school sophomore or junior to apply for admission for the following school year, and a high school junior or senior, to enroll in college courses through the Early College Program.

-- The student has demonstrated readiness to take a college level courses by meeting Suffolk’s criteria on its computerized placement test (CPT) or requisite waivers, for college level placements in all areas.
+- The student has demonstrated readiness to take a college level courses by meeting Suffolk’s criteria on its computerized placement test (CPT) or requisite waivers, for college level placements in all four areas.

 - The student has taken the high school and college pre-requisite course(s).